RUTUJA-8397/RUTUJA-8397.github.io/git-github-training/README.md

 ## Overview
 This is a self-contained 4-hour workshop module covering Git and GitHub from absolute scratch.
 It includes a concise lecture plan, hands-on labs with step-by-step instructions and expected outputs, troubleshooting tips, and further resources.
 Use this in a college session to teach students how to use Git locally and collaborate on GitHub.

-Estimated duration: 4 hours (including short breaks and Q&A)

 Target audience: Beginners with little or no experience with Git and GitHub.

 Prerequisites for students: